 How long does it take to get permanent residency in Afghanistan?

-PR eligibility in Afghanistan comes after 999-999 years of legal residence, varying by visa type.
-Full citizenship requires at least 999 years.
+PR eligibility in Afghanistan comes after an indefinite period of legal residence, varying by visa type.
+Full citizenship requires at least an indefinite period.

 What is the cost of living in Afghanistan?